DreamOfTheRedChamber/leetcode/README.md

 ```

 #### Binary search tree<a id="ds-binary-search-tree"></a>
+* Used to store a collection of items in sorted form
 * The definition of BST is left <= middle < right.
 Pay attention to the equals sign.
 * Get inorder traversal predecessor/successor
 ```java